Co-Mingled Recycling FAQs

 Q. Why do recycling collections need to be harmonised?

-Through the draft Circular Economy Strategy, Councils across Northern Ireland were set ambitious recycling targets of 55% recycling by 2025, yet in 2023/24 Mid & East Antrim achieved a recycling rate of 50.67%.
+Through the draft Circular Economy Strategy, councils across Northern Ireland were set ambitious recycling targets of 55% recycling by 2025, yet in 2023/24 Mid & East Antrim achieved a recycling rate of 50.67%.

 In addition to this, the Strategy has set a 60% recycling target by 2040, 65% by 2035.